-Together has been working with partners across the UK to elevate the consideration of children’s rights and interests in discussions around Brexit.
-This work has contributed to an increased engagement by MPs and Peers and the tabling of several child rights-focused amendments to the European Union (Withdrawal) Bill.
-We have produced several briefings and resources on Brexit in order to inform these discussions as well as to highlight key children's rights issues to our members.
-These briefings can be accessed by navigating the Brexit pages on the right.
+Together has also been working with partners across the UK to elevate the consideration of children’s rights and interests in discussions around Brexit.
+Together contributed to the UK Children and Brexit Coalition's paper “Making Brexit work for Children”.
+This work has contributed to an increased engagement by MPs and Peers and the tabling of several child rights-focused amendments to the European Union (Withdrawal) Bill (now Act).